Squire Family Genealogy Pages

 Travel and Photography

 I first went overseas to England in 2003, and was hooked.
 That time, I presented two papers at an international Gender Difference conference in Harrogate, England.
-I had two weeks in a hire car and a week in London.
+I also had two weeks in a hire car and a week in London.
 I have been back in 2007 and 2009.
 In 2011, I travelled to Europe and England for eight weeks.
+I hope to go back at least once more to include a decent amount of genealogy research.

 I have had a camera since the 1960s, and upgraded to a good digital camera for the 2003 trip.
-In 2010, I bought a Nikon D90 SLR camera and 85-200mm lens.
+In 2010, I bought a Nikon D90 SLR camera and 18-200mm lens.
 I am a lifelong photography learner, but I have picked up some good skills along the way.
 Some of my better photos will eventually appear on this site, and many of my ordinary shots appear in my holiday photo section.
-Music
+My editing software of choice is Paintshop Pro X6.

 I am mostly a classical music lover, but I enjoy all sorts of styles as the mood takes me.
 I enjoy old style sixties and seventies, and often buy CD's of unusual (or crossover) music presentations.
 I even have a couple of techno CDs.
 My favourite performer is Wendy Carlos, and my favourite composer is John Rutter.
-My CD collection is too big to carry around, but much of it is on my Laptop.
+My CD collection is too big to carry around, but much of it is on my Laptop, and able to be played at a minute's notice.

 Hobbies and Interests

 • Predictably, I have an interest in computers, using my first Apple II for work in 1980.
+I was an early adopter of spreadsheets for financial analysis; remember Visicalc?
 My first personal computer was a 'Dick Smith' System 80 with 16k of RAM.
 I learnt BASIC programming and 'machine language' using the Z80 processor.
 I wrote my original Family History program in Basic.
 I upgraded frequently and revelled in the new features, and saw how quickly my needs outstripped the machine's ability to deliver.
-I have used a laptop for some years now, but it takes quite a while for me to be convinced that each new operating system version provides new worthwhile features.
+I have used a laptop for some years now, with new operating systems each time I upgraded the laptop.
 I currently have a HP laptop with Windows 7 and Office 2010.

 • In 1967-1969, I spent two years in the Australian Army (National Service), as a Signals corp technician.
 In the process, I gained an electrical trade certificate.
 I could have used this later to become an electrician, but chose to continue with a clerical and accounting career.